-The Board continues to provide health, dental and life insurance benefits for retired individuals and the following employee groups EWAO, Principals and Vice-Principals and non-unionized employees that have not yet transferred into an ELHT and continues to have a liability for payment of benefits for those who are on long-term disability and for some who are retired under these plans.
+The Board continues to provide health, dental and life insurance benefits for retired individuals that have not yet transferred into an ELHT.

 In 2012, changes were made to the Board's retirement gratuity plan, sick leave plan and retiree health, life and dental plan.
 The Board has adopted the following policies with respect to accounting for these employee benefit: